 Kenton is an engaging motivational speaker, who delivers popular keynote speeches on all aspects of his many accomplishments in the outdoors.
-He relates with great vividness and emotion the experience of summiting of some of the world’s highest mountains.
+He relates with great vividness and emotion the experience of summiting some of the world’s highest mountains.

 His motivational presentations are energetic, entertaining, inspiring and humorous, focusing on themes of team-building and leadership.
 There is a serious aspect too, as Kenton relates with great intimacy some of the most adverse situations he’s encountered and the personal fears he’s had to overcome across many successful summits of Everest and further afield.
-Each presentation is complimented by an impressive array of stunning photographs and video, taken from expeditions right across Kenton’s time in the Greater Ranges.
+Each presentation is complemented by an impressive array of stunning photographs and video, taken from expeditions right across Kenton’s time in the Greater Ranges.